Nathan W. Hale

-Nathan Wesley Hale (February 11, 1860 – September 16, 1941) was an American politician and a member of the United States House of Representatives for the 2nd congressional district of Tennessee.
+Nathan Wesley Hale (February 11, 1860 – September 16, 1941) was an American lawyer, businessman, and politician who served two terms as a member of the United States House of Representatives for the 2nd congressional district of Tennessee from 1905 to 1909.

 Biography

 Born on February 11, 1860, near Gate City, Virginia, in Scott County, Hale was the son of Drayton Smithton and Ruth C. Frazier Hale.
 He attended the common schools of Nicholasville, Virginia and Kingsley Academy near Kingsport, Tennessee.

 Career

 Hale taught school at Hale's Mill, Virginia in 1876.
 He moved to Knoxville, Tennessee, in 1878 and engaged in the nursery business as well as the wholesale dry goods business, banking, and farming.
 He married Laura Adelaide Sebastian in 1890, and they had five children.

+Early political career

 He served as a member of the Tennessee House of Representatives from 1891 to 1893.
 He was a member of the Tennessee Senate from 1893 to 1895.
 He was an unsuccessful candidate for the Republican nomination in 1902 as a Representative to the Fifty-eighth Congress.